Doesn't the title of the list explain it well enough? This is a list of 200+ quality "short" films. Easy…

 Once again, the Don Bluth animation is great, as well as Goldsmith's soundtrack, but the rest is pretty meh.

 Um, the rats are supposed to be scientific, not fucking MAGICAL.
+Was that magic amulet just like laying around the NIMH lab???

 Don't know how I hadn't seen it until now.
 80's animation was bomb, so fantastical and kinda dark.
 Love.